pacificclimate/pdp/doc/source/faq.rst

 Why is the "CSV" format nothing like what I expect?
 Why can't I import it into Excel?
 -------------------------------------------------------------------------------------

 Let me respond to the question with a question.
 What is CSV defined to be?
 There is not actual answer to that question.
 CSV is defined as "Character Separated Values", but aside from that, there's no provision for what character is the separator, what information should be included, how many rows/columns should exist, where to include attributes and metadata, and a wide variety of other questions.
 Essentially, no one, including any of our users, agrees 100% on the structure of a CSV, especially for attributed, multi-dimensional output.
 We provide CSV as a convenience, but it is impossible to make any guarantees that semantics and structure of CSV output will be unambiguous to all users.
-If you want well-defined, strucutred, attributed data, you should make the effort to learn and use NetCDF.
+If you want well-defined, structured, attributed data, you should make the effort to learn and use NetCDF.
 It will make your life easier.